-Smoke from wood stoves and outdoor wood-fired hydronic heaters contains air pollutants such as fine particulates, nitrogen oxides, sulfur oxides, carbon monoxide, volatile organic compounds, dioxins and furans.
-The fine particulates of wood smoke ten microns or less in diameter (a human hair is approximately 70 microns in diameter), can be inhaled deep into the lungs, collect in tiny air sacs where oxygen enters the blood (called alveoli), and cause breathing difficulties and sometimes permanent lung damage.
+Woodstoves and outdoor wood-fired hydronic heaters (OWBs) are examples of residential wood heaters.
+Smoke from residential wood heaters contains emissions of fine particle matter (smoke), carbon monoxide, and other organic products, such as formaldehyde, benzene, and aromatic hydrocarbons, which form from incomplete combustion.
+The fine particulates of wood smoke, ten microns or less in diameter (a human hair is approximately 70 microns in diameter), can be inhaled deep into the lungs, collect in tiny air sacs (called alveoli) where oxygen enters the blood, and cause breathing difficulties and sometimes permanent lung damage.

 New Hampshire does not currently regulate indoor wood stoves, but does encourage the use of EPA certified wood stoves.
 For more information on indoor wood stoves please visit EPA's Burn Wise website at www.epa.gov/burnwise.